Xbox boss addresses “painful” layoffs: “This is a challenging moment“

 Spencer finished by saying: “Xbox has a long history of success thanks to the work you do in service of players, creators, and each other.
 Your work is so deeply appreciated and valued in these times of change and is integral to our business momentum.
 I am confident in our future and proud to be part of this team, but also conscious that this is a challenging time and I want to thank you for everything you do here.”

-Announcing the layoffs, Microsoft CEO Satya Nadella said that they represent “less than five per cent of our total employee base” and are a result of “severance costs, changes to our hardware portfolio, and the cost of lease consolidation as we create higher density across our workspaces”.
+Announcing the layoffs, Microsoft CEO Satya Nadella said that they represent “less than five per cent of our total employee base.”

+Looking ahead, the CEO says that Microsoft’s finances will be affected by “severance costs, changes to our hardware portfolio, and the cost of lease consolidation as we create higher density across our workspaces”.

 Following the news, 343 Industries took to Twitter to hit back at rumours it will stop being the main studio for Halo development while Microsoft has faced criticism over a decision to go ahead with a private Sting concert for top executives, the day before announcing the mass layoffs.